OtavioXimarelli/MyPortfolio/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Deployed Site

+The deployed site can be accessed at: [https://otavioximarelli.github.io/MyPortfolio/](https://otavioximarelli.github.io/MyPortfolio/)